 Highest Six In Cricket History 250 meters

-Well, practically it’s not possible for anyone to hit a 250 meters six.
+Well, practically it’s not possible for anyone to hit a 250-meter six.
 I mean, there’s a thing called Physics, right?
-No wonder there’s no official record of hitting a 250 meters high six, though you’ll find articles and videos on the internet claiming some batsmen hit this impossible shot and the names vary from one site to another.
+No wonder there’s no official record of hitting a 250-meter-high six, though you’ll find articles and videos on the internet claiming some batsmen hit this impossible shot and the names vary from one site to another.
 But all these are unofficial videos and records which have no authentication.
 In case you’re wondering how long 250 meters is and why it’s impossible to hit, I can give you an idea.
 The height of the Taj Mahal of Agra is only 73 meters!
 Now you got the idea, right?

 Who Hit The Shortest Six?

-Well, there’s a record of hitting the shortest six too!
+Well, there’s a record for hitting the shortest six too!
 And the record is named under Pakistani wicketkeeper-batsman Rashid Latif, but he didn’t hit an over-boundary!
 Sounds interesting?
 Let me tell you the story.
 It’s simultaneously hilarious, and goofy as well.

-In the opening match of ICC Champion’s Trophy in the year 2002, Pakistan was facing the 26th over and the score was 91/4.
+In the opening match of the ICC Champion’s Trophy in the year 2002, Pakistan was facing the 26th over and the score was 91/4.
 Upal Chandana was bowling for his team Sri Lanka.
 On the very first ball, Latif played a sweep shot.
 Unfortunately, the ball hit the helmet of Kumara Sangakkara, former wicketkeeper of Sri Lanka, which was kept behind him.
 Latif completed a single before the fielder took the ball and return it to Sangakkara.

 Steve Bucknor was the umpire of the match.
 He gave six runs to the batting side, and called the ball dead!
 Confused?
 Well, there’s the rule of ICC that if the batsman strikes the ball, and the ball hits the helmet kept behind by the wicketkeeper, five runs will be awarded to the batting team.
 Latif took a single.
 So 5+1 = 6 runs!
 Rules are funny at times, huh?